 - Executive Functioning Support

 Having a family member struggle with a major mental health problem is almost always a time of crisis for families, and illness experienced by one person in the family affects all persons in the family.
-We include the family during intake and provide multifamily psycho-education groups where families learn together and support one another.
+We include the family during evaluation (via our multi-family orientation) and provide multifamily psycho-education groups where families learn together and support one another.
 Careful attention is devoted to issues of autonomy and privacy.
-We also offer family therapy and couples therapy.